 Published September 2020

-Provides a home-church alternative model for growth and discipleship for denominations and established churches to consider.
+A home-church model of growth and discipleship for denominations and established churches.